Applicant guidelines - Vice-Chancellor's Awards for Community Engagement and Service

 - Managers/supervisors or other appropriate delegate

+Individuals or groups are eligible to nominate or be nominated.
 A group may consist of a work team or unit which has worked together to implement or achieve an outstanding contribution.
 A group may also consist of individuals from various organisational units of the University whose liaison and cooperation has produced an outstanding contribution.

 Nominations must be made on the appropriate Nomination Form (dependent upon the category of award being sought) setting out the reasons for the nomination and clearly demonstrating the relevance and significance of the nomination by addressing the appropriate criteria.
 Nominations must indicate which selection criterion/criteria are being addressed.